teknowafel/Tugboat/readme.md

 * Update a stack
 * Start a stack
 * Stop a stack
-    * You can also apply all of these operations to all stacks at once for convenience

 Tugboat installs as a command on your docker host and features simple syntax.